cuga-rajal/supercar_plus/README.md

 other improvements.
 If you are upgrading, you may need to update these as well.

-Add-on scripts were previously each on their own version numbers, which led to confusion on what is the latest.
-Starting with v1.80, all add-on scripts that depend on this release have also been numbered version 1.80.
+Add-on scripts were previously each on their own version numbers, which led to confusion on what was the latest version.
+Starting with v1.80, all add-on scripts that depend on the 1.80 or newer main script have also been numbered version 1.80 or 1.8x.

 The new headlight script works a little differently than before.
 It uses different link messages to switch on and off when the driver sits and stands.
 If